amazon-ospo/framework-for-github-app-on-aws/src/packages/genet-ops-tools/README.md

    - If lost, you'll need to generate a new key
    - Keep track of the file location for the import process

-**NOTE:** GitHub Apps are subject to a limit of 25 private keys per application
+**NOTE:** GitHub Apps are subject to a limit of 25 active private keys per application

 For more details, see:
 [Managing private keys for GitHub Apps](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps)